botwithabeard/mini-projects/README.md

 # mini-projects

-1. Simulation of walks of a drunk and a biased drunk
+StatisticsOfDrunk - Simulation of walks of a drunk and a biased drunk